Learn / Sound Healing for Addiction and Mental Health Recovery

-In order to heal the mind, it’s important to begin by healing the body.
-With this in mind, there’s great value in treatment that engages all five senses.
-Sound healing is one way to ground yourself during both physical and emotional recovery.
+To heal the mind, it’s important to begin by healing the body.
+With this in mind, there’s great value in treatment that engages all 5 senses.
+Sound healing is one way to ground yourself during physical and emotional recovery.

-Even in the context of rehab, sound healing may refer to a number of specific therapies.
+Even in the context of rehab, sound healing may refer to several specific therapies.
 For example, some facilities offer gong baths, while others offer music therapy.
 In any form, sound therapy is a holistic practice that invites clients to consider their emotions from a new perspective.

 Sound baths are arguably the most popular form of sound therapy3 in use today.
 They are usually a communal experience, in which “a group of people gather, often while lying on a mat, to listen to sounds produced through various instruments.”
 The community aspect of this modality is an important—although not absolutely necessary—component of sound healing.
 Clients may find that just sharing physical space with each other, without direct interaction, helps them feel connected to the group.
 After the session, participants may be able to share their thoughts and reactions with one another.
 In the context of recovery, this can help you practice articulating your emotions and connecting with the people around you.

 During sound baths, healers use “the vibrations of the human voice as well as objects that resonate — tuning forks, gongs, Tibetan singing bowls — to go beyond relaxation and stimulate healing.”
 These sessions combine the performance of the facilitator with the meditation of the participants.
 Other sound healing modalities invite you to be more active throughout the process.